-- Respect and follow DHS and facility rules and regulations when receiving care/treatment/services to include visiting hours, smoking, noise, and the use of non-hospital medications. - Respect and be considerate of other patients, visitors and hospital staff - Respect hospital property, treat such property with reasonable care, and be waste conscious. - Protect Your Safety - Mark the correct site or side of your body before a procedure. - Remind staff to check your ID band. - Remind staff to wash their hands. - ◆ Look for an ID badge on all staff. - Immediately report to a member of the healthcare team any safety concerns and/or unexpected change(s) in your condition. - ► SPEAK UPTM: Be an active member of your healthcare team and help us make your healthcare safer. - Speak-up if you have questions or concerns.
+- Treat all hospital staff, other patients and visitors with courtesy and respect; abide by all hospital rules and safety regulations; and be mindful of noise levels, privacy and number of visitors/guests. - Accept accountability for your financial obligations for health care provided and to pay your bills in a timely manner. - Keep appointments and be on time, and to call your healthcare provider if you are unable to do so. - \SPEAK UPTM: Be an active member of your healthcare team and help us make your health care safer. - Speak-up if you have questions or concerns.
 If you still don't understand, ask again. - Pay attention to your care.
 Always make sure you're getting the right treatments and medicines by the right healthcare professionals.
 Don't assume anything. - Educate yourself about your condition.
-Learn about the medical tests and your treatment plan. - ◆ Ask a trusted family member or friend to be your advocate (advisor or supporter). - ★ Know what medicines you take and why you take them.
-Medicine errors are the most common healthcare mistakes - ◆ Use a facility, clinic, surgery center or healthcare facility that has been carefully checked out. - Participate in all decisions about your treatment.
-You are the center of the healthcare team.

-Speak Up is a Joint Commission Patient Safety Program Initiative
+Learn about the medical tests and your treatment plan. - Ask a trusted family member or friend to be your advocate (advisor or supporter). - Know what medicines you take and why you take them.
+Medicine errors are the most common healthcare mistakes. - Use a facility, clinic, surgery center or healthcare facility that has been carefully checked out. - Participate in all decisions about your treatment.
+You are the center of the healthcare team. - \Speak Up is a Joint Commission Patient Safety Program Initiative